osmandapp/web/main/docs/user/plugins/contour-lines.md

 ### Combine layer types

-You can combine the *Contour lines* and the *Hillshade* or *Slope* layers as needed.
-To e.g. estimate the curvature of a mountain slope, an obvious choice is a combination of Contour lines and Hillshade.
-To estimate the steepness of a slope or to find points of equal height, you can display Contour lines and Slope layers together.
+If necessary, you can combine contour lines and Hillshade or Slope layers.
+For example, to estimate the curvature of a mountain slope, a combination of Contour lines and Hillshade is an obvious choice.
+To estimate slope steepness or to find points with the same height, you can display Contour lines and Slope layers.

+It is best to use a combination of 3D Relief and Hillshade.
+This allows you to get a more realistic and clear view of the terrain, its relief and landscape features on the map, which makes navigation and orienteering more convenient and reliable.
+For example, the combination of 3D Relief and Hillshade is best used in mountainous terrain, hilly areas, hiking and biking trails.

 <Tabs groupId="operating-systems">